yar0slav/nydemo/README.md

 vagrant up
 ```
 and allow it to perform administrative tasks

-6. Grab a coffee and let it do the magic - it may take a while.
-Depending on your connection speed
+6. Grab a coffee and let it do the magic - it might take a while depending on your connection speed and host system resources

 7. Once everything's finished CI dashboard will be available under http://minikube:31155<br/>
 Click on login and use `test` as login and password